-No transfer of a pupil shall be affected until the test has been given and the pupil is assigned according to the grade and class for which the test shows he is best suited.
+No transfer of a pupil shall be affected until the test has been given and the pupil is assigned according to the grade class for which the test shows he is best suited.
 No pupil shall be assigned to a grade and class more than three (3) grades above or below the grade or class that the pupil would have been assigned to have the pupil remained in the school from which the transfer is being made.
-Pending the administration of the test herein provided for and its grading and an assignment based thereon the superintendent of this school district or the attendance center principal to which the pupil seeks admission may assign the pupil temporarily to a grade and class comparable to that in which the pupil would have been had the pupil continued in the school from which the transfer was being made. §37-15-33
+Pending the administration of the test herein provided for and its grading and an assignment based thereon the superintendent of this school district the attendance principal to which the pupil seeks admission may assign the pupil temporarily to a grade and class comparable to that in which the pupil would have been had the pupil continued in the school from which the transfer was being made. §37-15-33 shall be waived.
+Likewise, if a pupil shall transfer from one school district to another school district in the manner provided and required by the laws of the State of Mississippi, the requirement of such pupil taking the standardized test shall be waived. §37-15-33